WardLordRuby/match_wire/README.md

 ![help][filter-help]

 ### Custom queries
 Filtering Mw2 Remastered servers is easy by adding your own arguments.
-Any combination of filters is valid
+Any combination of filters is valid.

 Examples: